YashJain14/Gemini/README.md

 3. Set up your Google API key:

-    - Obtain an API key from Google Cloud Console.
+    - Obtain an API key from [Google AI Studio](https://ai.google.dev/).
     - Set the API key as an environment variable:

         ```bash